Shiang-Tian/Customized-Calendar/README.md

 </details>

 # __Introduction__
 This repository is a tutorial for the __Customized Calendar__ using python.
+Users can add, delete, modify, and search for the events they created in the GUI.
 # __The GUI__
 This __Graphical User Interface__ is convenient and easily used for every users.
 # __The Instructions for using this GUI__